 Employees, employers and the Coalition Government would all interact with this new system of superannuation choice through a centralised, ATO-hub.
-This hub and process is recommended to be in place no later than December 2021.41 fund can be any complying super fund but, for those who don't have a specific fund in mind, a list of 10 "best in show" funds will be provided from which they can choose.
-If no choice is made, the employee is put into one of up to 10 of the "best in show" funds on a rotating basis.
+This hub and process is recommended to be in place no later than December 2021.

 The "best in show"